This question can also be put as: Why vaccine takes such a great deal of time to develop?

 Yes, seriously.
 Why do researchers and scientists take such a long time to develop vaccines while people are dying in mountain numbers?
-For SARS-CoV-2 it took almost a whole year to develop a single vaccine and yet we are hearing that new viruses are forming because of mutations making it further hard to be killed.
-(To know more about it, click here.)
+For SARS-CoV-2 it took almost a whole year to develop a single vaccine and yet we are hearing that new viruses are coming up making it further hard to be killed.
+To know more about it, click here.

 After exploring, we can answer: